sindresorhus/sindresorhus.github.com/source/content/apps/aiko.md

 I have no control over the supported languages.
 You could try to request it [here](https://github.com/openai/whisper/discussions/categories/general).

+#### The transcription repeats itself many times

+This is unfortunately a flaw in the Whisper model.
+[People smarter than me are working on resolving it.](https://github.com/ggerganov/whisper.cpp/issues/579)

+#### The transcription is missing punctation

+This is unfortunately a flaw in the Whisper model.
+[Workaround.](#tips)

 #### How can I transcribe audio from the Voice Memos app?

 **macOS:** Drag and drop the memo into the Aiko window.